MysteryPancake/Houdini-Fun/README.md

 Extract Transform can be used to estimate the rotation difference too.
 This gives preroll for both rotation and translation.

-My HDA works on single and multiple pieces, either packed or unpacked.
-For packed pieces, it uses the intrinsic transform as reference.
+This HDA works on single and multiple pieces, either packed or unpacked.
+For packed pieces, it uses their intrinsic transforms.

 [Download the HDA here!](./hdas/MysteryPancake.rigid_piece_preroll.1.0.hda?raw=true) Also check out the [example HIP!](./hdas/rigid_piece_preroll.hip?raw=true)